CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 the URL can contain the sub-path in the site for hat resource that starts with `/`.

 The `"author"` property is optional, but `"title"` and `"url"` are required.

+If `"groupLinks"` isn't set,
+it will default to an empty array.

 #### Contributions